aadilhasan/react-ctx-store/README.md

 )
 ```

-`react-ctx-store` exposes one single method `createContext` which takes 2 arguments
+`react-ctx-store` exports one single method `createContext` which takes 2 arguments

 - Store - a javascript object.
 - Updaters - an object of functions, only these functions can update the store, every updater function receives store as the first argument, and rest of the argument can be passed by the caller function.
 To update the store updater function will have to return an updated store value.

-`createContext` returns following Components and methods:
+`createContext` method returns following Components and methods:

 #### 1. Provider

-A React component allows consuming components to subscribe to context changes, similar to React Context Provider.
+A React component which allows consuming components to subscribe to a context changes, similar to React Context Provider.

 Usage: